 Vermont National Guard Public Affairs

-The 158th Fighter Wing professionals are required to conduct night operations to meet U.S. Air Force and Major Command requirements and proficiencies.
-The Vermont Air National Guard will continue regularly scheduled daytime flying operations during drill weekends, which traditionally occur the first weekend of each month.
+Airmen of the 158th Fighter Wing are required to conduct night operations to meet U.S. Air Force and Major Command requirements and proficiencies.
+The Vermont Air National Guard will also continue regularly scheduled flying operations during drill weekend, which traditionally occur the first weekend of each month.